-• Amendments to PFRS 16, Leases, COVID-19-related Rent Concessions
+• Amendments to PFRS 16, Leases, COVID-19-related Rent Concessions beyond June 30, 2021

-The amendments provide relief to lessees from applying the PFRS 16 requirement on lease modifications to rent concessions arising as a direct consequence of the COVID-19 pandemic.
+The amendment provides relief to lessees from applying the PFRS 16 requirement on lease modifications to rent concessions arising as a direct consequence of the COVID-19 pandemic.
 A lessee may elect not to assess whether a rent concession from a lessor is a lease modification if it meets all of the following criteria:

-- The rent concession is a direct consequence of COVID-19; - The change in lease payments results in a revised lease consideration that is substantially the same as, or less than, the lease consideration immediately preceding the change; - Any reduction in lease payments affects only payments originally due on or before June 30, 2021; and - There is no substantive change to other terms and conditions of the lease.
+- The rent concession is a direct consequence of COVID-19; - The change in lease payments results in a revised lease consideration that is substantially the same as, or less than, the lease consideration immediately preceding the change; - Any reduction in lease payments affects only payments originally due on or before June 30, 2022; and - There is no substantive change to other terms and conditions of the lease.

 A lessee that applies this practical expedient will account for any change in lease payments resulting from the COVID-19 related rent concession in the same way it would account for a change that is not a lease modification, i.e., as a variable lease payment.

-The amendments are effective for annual reporting periods beginning on or after June 1, 2020.
+The amendment is effective for annual reporting periods beginning on or after April 1, 2021.
 Early adoption is permitted.

-The Parent Company adopted the amendments beginning January 1, 2020.
-The adoption of the amendments does not have a material impact since there are no rent concessions granted to the Parent Company as a lessee.
+This amendment is not applicable to the Parent Company as there are no rent concessions granted to the Parent Company as a lessee.